groventune/callTime/README.md

 I want to call this time-elapsed variable from within the quiz question when the page is launched.
 If timeElapsed > 0, it means that this is a refresh and it will not reset the countdown timers.

+Included are 2 files:
+  CallTime is the source code for the frame that posts the elapsedTime.
+The most relevant stuff starts at line 48.
+  Quiz_question is a sample quiz question in the content frame in which I want to call the elapsedTime

 callTime